Mom of missing kids gets bond reduced to $1 million in Idaho

 The judge agreed that the bond should be reduced but also said he wanted Daybell closely monitored.
 If she posts bail, she will have to wear a GPS-tracking ankle bracelet, stay within the region and maintain regular contact with her attorneys, he said.
 He set a preliminary hearing for March 18.

-Investigations have said the tangled case stretches across the Western U.S. and includes probes into three mysterious deaths.
-Lori Daybell’s estranged late husband, Charles Vallow, was shot and killed by Lori’s brother Alex Cox in Phoenix last July.
+Investigators have said the tangled case stretches across the Western U.S. and includes probes into three mysterious deaths.
+Lori Daybell’s estranged husband, Charles Vallow, was shot and killed by Lori’s brother Alex Cox in Phoenix last July.
 Cox, who said the shooting was in self-defense, died of unknown causes several months later.

 Lori Daybell’s new husband, meanwhile, became a widower just two weeks before he married Lori Daybell.
-Chad Daybell’s late wife Tammy died in October, and though her obituary said the death was from natural causes, law enforcement became suspicious when Daybell quickly remarried.
+Chad Daybell’s late wife, Tammy, died in October, and though her obituary said the death was from natural causes, law enforcement officers became suspicious when Daybell quickly remarried.
 Tammy Daybell’s remains have been exhumed but the autopsy report has not yet been released.